muhummadPatel/prac3_unityadvanced/readme.md

 ###Submission:
-Included in this submission is the Unity project folder (prac3) and a folder containing builds of the game for windows and linux (Builds).
+Included in this submission is the Unity project folder (prac3) and a folder containing builds of the game for linux (Builds).
 (Note the local git repository can be found in the unity project folder).
 Should you have any questions regarding this submission, please feel free to contact me on muhummad.patel@gmail.com.
 Hope you enjoy the game! :)